 The company has established provident fund for the employees' long-term benefits, and to promote saving, and motivate the employees to stay with company.
 The employees' contribution will be deducted from the salaries or wages at the chosen rate, and the company will match the contribution at the same rate.
-When the employment ends, the employees will collect the contribution plus the benefit in accordance with the defined criteria. - 4.
-Welfare in the form of cash for the employees' family events such as wedding, childbirth, death of immediate family, and scholarship for the employees' children who study well. - 5.
-Welfare for the future stability of the employees and family such as pension for post-retirement, funeral support, scholarship for employees' children who study well. - 6.
-Welfare for the employees' quality of life and workplace safety such as - To provide personal protective equipment suitable for the working environment of each individual employee. - To provide for consistent security in the workplace, 24-hr security guards, closed-circuit cameras, alarm system inside the buildings, fire extinguishers, fire exits. - To arrange trainings on basic firefighting, fire drill and basic first-aid for the employees every year. - To set up the company infirmary with nurses, and medical supplies and medicine as necessary, and also prepare an ambulance on stand-by 24-hr in case of emergency.
+When the employment ends, the employees will collect the contribution plus the benefit in accordance with the defined criteria.

+- 4. Welfare in the form of cash for the employees' family events such as wedding, childbirth, death of immediate family, and scholarship for the employees' children who study well. - 5.
+Welfare for the future stability of the employees and family such as pension for post-retirement, funeral support, scholarship for employees' children who study well.

-- To arrange annual medical check-up for general employees, and additional check-up according to the occupational risk factors to monitor for any impact to the employees' health related to work such as hearing test, visual test, toxicology test such as lead and Xylene in the body, and to arrange for consultation to advice on the healthcare.
+- 6. Welfare for the employees' quality of life, working environment, and safety such as - SMPC emphasizes on work life balance as well.
+Therefore the company has built the organization culture that the employee prioritizes the result and quality of the outcome much more than the time they spend.
+Also the company supports the equipment and the proper working environment.
+As a result, the employee can fully work during the office hour, and have their own free time after work. - To provide personal protective equipment suitable for the working environment of ' - To provide for consistent security in the workplace, 24-hr security guards, closed-circuit cameras, alarm system inside the buildings, fire extinguishers, fire exits. - To arrange trainings on basic firefighting, fire drill and basic first-aid for the employees every year. - To set up the company infirmary with nurses, and medical supplies and medicine as necessary, and also prepare an ambulance on stand-by 24-hr in case of emergency. - To arrange annual medical checkup for general employees, and additional checkup according to the occupational risk factors to monitor for any impact to the employees' health related to work such as hearing test, visual test, toxicology test such as lead and Xylene in the body, and to arrange for consultation to advice on the healthcare.